Reconsidering the Legacy of Minoru Yamasaki

 Yamasaki’s work struck a chord with the public and remains popular today, demonstrating that the humanistic principles he believed in were indeed valid.
 Even the World Trade Center has been reevaluated in light of the tragic events of September 11, 2001.
 Although residents of the New York region were initially wary of the Twin Towers, they became ever-present points of reference that grew to be accepted if not loved.
 The popularity of Robert Zemeckis’s film The Walk (2015), which lovingly recreated the Trade Center through computer generated effects while telling the story of acrobat Philippe Petit’s infamous 1974 high-wire walk between the towers, had the further effect of reminding viewers of Yamasaki’s amazing achievement.

 Yamasaki’s work has become popular with historic preservationists.
 The publicity surrounding such events as the restoration of reflecting pools at the Northwestern National Life Insurance Building in Minneapolis and the McGregor Center, as well as McGregor’s ascendance to National Historic Landmark status in 2015, is leading more people to take note of his work.
-A $2.5 million restoration of his Century Plaza Hotel in Los Angeles undoubtedly will attract significant attention.
+A $2.5 million restoration of his Century Plaza Hotel (which was listed on America's 11 Most Endangered Historic Places list in 2009) in Los Angeles undoubtedly will attract significant attention.
 These projects demonstrate the value the public continues to see in his work, which is fitting for a designer who always sought to use architecture as a means to make people’s lives a little better.